ISAITB/docs-services/source/messaging/index.rst

     * The generated session identifier (to enable subsequent lookups).
     * The test bed's call-back address.

-The following example illustrates an ``initiate`` implementation (using the Spring framework [REF]) that uses a separate component to manage session state:
+The following example illustrates an ``initiate`` implementation (using the `Spring framework`_) that uses a separate component to manage session state:

 .. code-block:: java